How to teach your child about the IVF process.

 Teaching your children about how they came into this world can be a tricky conversation for any parent, even more so when you have to explain the complicated process and reasons behind a non-traditional conception, such as IVF.
 You might be concerned that it will be difficult to understand, complicated to explain, overly scientific or overwhelming … or all of the above!
 But it doesn’t have to be.
 There are a number of useful resources and inventive ways to explain IVF to your child that are not only simple for them to understand but can also create a fond family memory to look back on in future years.

 Tell your children about IVF using a book.

 Books are a brilliant resource for these situations.
 You can find books to explain IVF suitable for all different ages and comprehension levels, often in fun ways that will keep your children’s interest and attention.
 Most popular books use colourful and engaging images that your child can relate to.
-Some books even take it to the next level, like our personalised “The Magic of You” books.
-You can place yourself and your children in the pages of the book using customisable avatars to help your child fully understand, engage with, and enjoy learning about the IVF process.
+Some books even take it to the next level, like our personalized “The Magic of You” books.
+You can place yourself and your children in the pages of the book using customizable avatars to help your child fully understand, engage with, and enjoy learning about the IVF process.
 The book will become a treasured keepsake and will help build loving family memories.
 It might even become your child’s favourite bedtime story!

 Create an engaging video to share your family’s journey.